After the incision in the skin is completed, a subcutaneous flap is developed that enables the lax skin to be taken up and the face to be lifted.

 The flap is continued behind the ear in the hairline, and care is required to preserve superficial nerves that supply sensation to this area.
 Dr De Silva is cautious in this area to elevate the skin in a natural arc, so a person can wear their hair up after surgery if they so choose.

-Dr De Silva’s facelift technique is a technique was devised from the cosmetic centres of New York and Los Angeles that involves a deep plane lift that moves from the subcutaneous tissue, from the SMAS to a deeper facial layer.
+Dr De Silva’s technique was devised from the cosmetic centres of New York and Los Angeles that involves a deep plane lift that moves from the subcutaneous tissue, from the SMAS to a deeper facial layer.